-Fatima is a town located 142 km (88 miles) North of Lisbon.
-Fatima is one of the most important catholic shrines in the world dedicated to the Virgin Mary.
+Fatima is located 142 km (88 miles) north of Lisbon in Portugal.
+It is one of the most important Catholic shrines in the world dedicated to the Virgin Mary.
 Fatima’s Sanctuary welcomes millions of pilgrims and tourists from all over the world.
-Fatima’s fame is due to the Apparitions of Our Lady of the Rosary that appeared to three shepherd children; Lucia dos Santos and her two younger cousins, Francisco and Jacinta.
-Between May and October of 1917, the three children witnessed several apparitions.
-The last one, on October 13th, was confirmed by a miracle witnessed by 60,000 people known in the catholic world as “the day the sun danced.”
+Fatima’s fame is due to the apparitions of Our Lady of the Rosary in 1917 to three shepherd children; Lucia dos Santos and her two younger cousins, Francisco and Jacinta.
+The last apparition on October 13th, was confirmed by a miracle witnessed by 70,000 people known as “the day the sun danced.”

-The Blessed Virgin Mary, the Mother of God, appeared six times to the three shepherd children near the town of Fatima, Portugal between May 13 and October 13, 1917.
-Appearing to the children, the Blessed Virgin told them that She had been sent by God with a message for every man, woman and child living in our century.
-Coming at a time when civilization was torn asunder by war and bloody violence, She promised that Heaven would grant peace to the world if Her requests for prayer, reparation and consecration were heard and obeyed.
+The Blessed Virgin Mary appeared six times to the children on the 13th of each month from May to October.
+She told them that she had been sent by God with a message for the world.
+Coming at a time when civilization was torn asunder by war and bloody violence, she promised that Heaven would grant peace to the world if her requests for prayer, reparation and consecration were heard and obeyed.

-Our Lady of Fatima is the title given to the Blessed Virgin Mary by those who believe that she appeared to three shepherd children at Fatima, Portugal on the 13th day of six consecutive months in 1917, starting on May 13, the Fatima holiday.
-The title of Our Lady of the Rosary is also used in reference to the same apparition; the children related that the apparition specifically identified herself as “the Lady of the Rosary.”
-It is also common to see a combination of these titles, i.e., Our Lady of the Rosary of Fatima (Portuguese: ”Nossa Senhora do Rosario de Fatima”).
+Our Lady of Fatima is the title given to the Blessed Virgin Mary; the title Our Lady of the Rosary is also used to reference her as that is how she identified herself to the three children during one of the apparitions.
+It is common to see a combination of these titles, i.e., Our Lady of the Rosary of Fatima (Portuguese: ”Nossa Senhora do Rosario de Fatima”).